Top 15 Things To Do in Croatia

 8. Stroll Through Rovinj’s Old Town and Markets

 Rovinj is a postcard-perfect town on the Istrian Peninsula, known for its romantic atmosphere and stunning seaside views.
-Its Old Town is a labyrinth of narrow streets, colorful houses, art galleries, and quaint market, perched dramatically on a rocky peninsula.
+Its Old Town is a labyrinth of narrow streets, colorful houses, art galleries, and quaint markets, perched dramatically on a rocky peninsula.

 The Church of St. Euphemia dominates the skyline, and climbing its bell tower offers panoramic views of the Adriatic Sea and the scattered islands that make up the Rovinj archipelago.

-Tip: Visit Rovinj’s morning market near the harbor to sample local Istrian specialties like truffles, olive oil, and homemade grappa—perfect souvenirs or treats to enjoy during your stroll through the Old Town.
+Helpful Tip: Visit Rovinj’s morning market near the harbor to sample local Istrian specialties like truffles, olive oil, and homemade grappa—perfect souvenirs or treats to enjoy during your stroll through the Old Town.

 7. Visit the Blue Cave on Biševo Island